bajamircea/bajamircea.github.io/_posts/2016-03-27-specialop-declarative.markdown

 it needs to, on the assumption that they define how to destruct, copy or move, ignoring side effects.

-However we've also seen that the compiler does not indentify all the cases when a variable is no longer used, and we had to use `std::move` to communicate this intent.
+However we've also seen that the compiler does not identify all the cases when a variable is no longer used, and we had to use `std::move` to communicate this intent.